RavanH/highlight-search-terms/readme.txt

     .term-2 { background-color:#9CD4FF } /* third search term only */
     .term-3 { background-color:#FFCA61 } /* fourth search term only */

 Keep in mind that for the _first_ search term the additional class "term-0" is used, not "term-1"!

 = Known issues =

-1. If your theme does not wrap the main content section of your pages in a div with class "hentry", this plugin will not work for you out of the box.
+1. If your theme does not wrap the main content section of your pages in a div with class "hentry" or HTML5 article tags, this plugin might not work for you out of the box.
 However, you can _make_ it work.
 See the last of the [FAQ's](http://wordpress.org/extend/plugins/highlight-search-terms/faq/) for an explanation.

 2. [Josh](http://theveganpost.com) pointed out a conflict with the [ShareThis button](http://sharethis.com/wordpress).
 I have no clue why this happens but since version 0.5 jQuery is used in so called NoConflict mode.
 Please let me know if the problem still exists.
 Thanks!

-3. When search engine referrer is using SSL (notice the https:// in the URL, usually when logged in as Google user) and your WordPress site is not, then the search terms cannot be determined.
+3. When search engine referrer is using SSL (notice the https:// in the URL, usually when logged in as Google user) then the search terms cannot be determined.
 There is no way to get around that issue.

 Thank you, [Jason](http://wordpress.org/support/profile/412612) for pointing out a bug for IE7+, fixed in 0.2.

-Please provide me with a bugreport, suggestion or question if you run into any problems!
+Please provide me with a bug report, suggestion, question on https://github.com/RavanH/highlight-search-terms/issues if you run into any problems!

 == Upgrade Notice ==

-= 1.3.9.1 =
+= 1.3.4 =

-FIX no highlighting for terms not inside a P tag.
+Better click-through highlighting and updated bbPress compatibility.

 == Changelog ==

+= 1.3.4 =

+Date 2016-04-10
+Dev time: 6h

+* Better search results click though highlighting
+* Improved bbPress compatibility
+* Renamed Minified js

 = 1.3.9.1 =